javarb/notes/sessions/2018/july/Session_9.md

 Component tests are very fast and are intended for multiple clases but not for I/O or databases.
 A common pattern of this is to test a package.

 ##### Integration Tests
-Integration tests are used to test classes and databases.
+Integration tests are used to test classes that interact with databases.
 In this category we can found two tendencies:
 - System tests: A separate project test our project.
 - Acceptance tests: A guided test for manual tests, can be automated, but in general terms is slow.